 Some species bloom poorly in drought conditions or low temperatures.
-Munchkin is an exception and may continue to produce yellow flowers in mild winter conditions.
+Munchkin is an exception continuing to produce yellow flowers in mild winter conditions.

 Light & Temperature

-Most species of Euryops fare well in partial sun, but full sun is recommended for the best appearance.
+Most Euryops species thrive in partial sun, but for the best appearance, we recommend full sun.

-The bush may be grown in USDA hardiness zones 9b to 11.
-Cold-tolerant species, such as Munchkin, are also able to grow in zone 8 but may die above the roots until spring.
+The bush daisy grows in USDA hardiness zones 9b to 11.
+Cold-tolerant species like Munchkin can grow in zone 8 but may die above the roots until spring.

-In all cases, flower production will be poor in ongoing temperatures below 60° degrees Fahrenheit.
+In all cases, flower production is poor in temperatures below 60° degrees Fahrenheit.

 Watering and Feeding

-During its first growing season, bush daisies require regular, moderate watering.
-This will allow the plant to form a strong, extensive root system.
-Once established, ground plants will only need occasional watering.
+During its first growing season, bush daisies need consistent, moderate watering to develop a robust root system.
+Once established, ground plants need infrequent watering.

-Euryops grows easily in average-quality well drained soil.
-This may include chalk, clay, loamy, and sandy soils.
-A pH balance between 6.1 and 6.5 is recommended
+Euryops thrives in average-quality well-drained soil, including chalk, clay, loamy, and sandy soils.
+We recommend maintaining a soil pH balance between 6.1 and 6.5.

 Grooming And Maintenance

-When growing cold-tolerant varieties in zone 8, apply 3” inches of mulch around the roots to prevent frost damage.
+When growing cold-tolerant varieties in zone 8, apply a 3″ inch depth of mulch or compost around the roots to prevent frost damage.
 These plants often die back from the cold only to regrow in early spring.

-These shrubs will often reseed themselves, although hybrids such as Silver Sunshine should be propagated using cuttings to ensure the child plants don’t revert back to one of the parent species.
+African bush daisy shrubs often reseed themselves.
+Propagate hybrids such as Silver Sunshine from stem cuttings to ensure the “child” plants don’t revert back to one of the parent species.

-Place seeds in flats approximately 8 weeks prior to the final frost.
-The seeds should be sown approximately 1 ½ times their size deep.
+Place seeds in flats approximately 8 weeks before the final frost.
+Sow the seeds about 1 ½ times their size deep.

-It takes approximately 2 to 3 weeks to germinate.
+Germination takes approximately 2 to 3 weeks.
 Once the risk of frost has ended, transfer the daisy bushes into pots or your garden.

-Cuttings may be either spring softwood or summer semi-hardwood.
-Dip them in a rooting hormone powder prior to planting.
+Take cuttings from spring softwood or summer semi-hardwood.
+Dip the cutting in a rooting hormone powder before planting.
 It takes approximately 4 weeks for new roots to take hold.

 Daisy Euryops Pectinatus Pests or Diseases

-The yellow daisy-like flowers attract bees, which may be of concern to those with allergies.
+The California bush daisy, with its yellow daisy-like flowers, attracts bees, which may concern those with allergies.

-Euryops species are both heat and drought tolerant, with some cultivars also having a partial resistance to cold.
+Euryops species are both heat and drought-tolerant.
+Some cultivars also have partial resistance to cold.